asbjborg/asbjborg.github.io/_posts/2024-12-03-pair-programming-with-ai-a-journey-of-discovery.md

 - technology
 - reflection
 time: 84600
-title: 'Pair Programming with AI: A Journey of Discovery'
+title: "Pair Programming with AI: A Journey of Discovery"
 ---

 ## When Small Changes Lead to Big Insights